manshreck/s2geometry.github.io/devguide/basic_types.md

   // clockwise, and zero if the loop is a great circle.
   //
-  // This quantity is also called the "geodesic curvature" of the loop. double GetTurningAngle() const;
+  // This quantity is also called the "geodesic curvature" of the loop. double GetCurvature() const;

-  // Return the maximum error in GetTurningAngle().
+  // Return the maximum error in GetCurvature().
 The return value is not
-  // constant; it depends on the loop. double GetTurningAngleMaxError() const;
+  // constant; it depends on the loop. double GetCurvatureMaxError() const;

   // Return the distance from the given point to the loop interior.
 If the
   // loop is empty, return S1Angle::Infinity().